-Amy O'Keefe (Denton) and Michelle Kelly-Reeves (health & wellbeing initiative, Denton) presented research and promising to support single-mother student parents, "Problem-Solving Scholars -- Myths and MOMentum of Successful Single Mothers," at the National Student Parent Support Symposium, held May 19-21 hosted by The Ohio State University.
+Amy O'Keefe (Denton) and Michelle Kelly-Reeves (health & wellbeing initiative, Denton) presented research and promised support for single-mother student parents in their presentation, "Problem-Solving Scholars -- Myths and MOMentum of Successful Single Mothers," at the National Student Parent Support Symposium, held May 19-21 and hosted by The Ohio State University.
 O'Keefe also shared the results of the recent field study, "Self-assessment as a pathway to student empowerment: Utilization of the Family Friendly Campus Toolkit."

 Career Connections Center

 Trevor McCray (Dallas) presented a national webinar for NACE (National Association of Colleges and Employers, on Aug.
 11.

 Greg Shirley (Denton) was a panelist for “Strengthening Support for Diverse Students Navigating Career Development, Recruiting, and the Workplace,” a national webinar hosted Feb.
 4 by uConnect.
 More than 1,000 higher education/career services professionals from across the United States registered for the webinar.